-Mashed potatoes, on the other hand, are boiled and then using a potato masher, or sometimes a ricer.
-They are mashed together into a smooth puree that’s creamy, usually including milk, half-and-half, or heavy cream, and butter.
+Mashed potatoes, on the other hand, are boiled and then smoothed together with a potato masher, or sometimes a ricer.
+They are mashed together into a smooth puree that’s creamy, usually including milk, half-and-half or heavy cream, and butter.

 What are rustic mashed potatoes?

-Rustic, generally meaning a plain and simple fashion.
-More suitable for the country, more natural, rough, unpolished.
-When it comes to potatoes, rustic potatoes are those that are unpeeled, simply made, more on the unrefined side.
+Rustic generally means plain and simple fashion; more suitable for the country, more natural, rough, and unpolished.
+When it comes to potatoes, rustic potatoes are those that are unpeeled, simply made, and more on the unrefined side.